-For a long time, I’ve been recommending people use the Google Keyword Tool to help with keyword research for search engine optimization.
-It’s free, easy to use, has data straight from the horses mouth, and as of last week is GONE.
+For a long time, I’ve been recommending to people the Google Keyword Tool to help with keyword research for search engine optimization.
+It’s free, easy to use, has data straight from the horse’s mouth, and as of last week is GONE.
 It happens.
 In this world of digital marketing, trends and tools and tactics all come and go, so it’s no surprise that Google would throw a monkey wrench in the status quo.
 So what are we supposed to do now?
 Fear not, Google hasn’t cut us off completely, and it’s not the only keyword research tool out there.

 This is the new version of the old keyword research tool.
 There are a few more bells and whistles, but it essentially works the same as ever.
 The major change here is that you actually need an AdWords account to access it.
 “But I don’t want to run an AdWords campaign!”
 You don’t need to run any campaigns, you just need an account.

 You can set up an account at http://adwords.google.com with the same login info you use for Gmail, or use another email address if you’d prefer.
 Once in, instead of setting up a campaign, click the Tools and Analysis button in the navigation bar and select Keyword Planner from the drop down menu.
 The Keyword Planner can help you find new search keywords or ad group ideas, estimate the performance of an existing list, or expand your list by mixing keyword lists together.
 In the past we’ve always talked about finding new keywords, so we’ll cover how to do that with this new keyword research tool.

 Start by selecting “Search for keyword and ad group ideas”, enter in a keyword you think is as descriptive as possible for your product or service, add in your website into the “Your landing page” field, and click the “Get ideas” button at the bottom.
 You’ll notice I skipped over the product or service category, targeting, and customization sections.
 These can be interesting and are worth playing with later, but for now, focus on these basic fields.